RonasIT/react-native-common-modules/README.md

 </AppPressable>
 ```

-### 2. `AppSafeAreaView` - is a component for granular control of safe area edges on each screen.
+### 2. `AppSafeAreaView`

+Is a component for granular control of safe area edges on each screen.
 The difference from `SafeAreaView` in [react-native-safe-area-context](https://www.npmjs.com/package/react-native-safe-area-context) is that the container adds padding to the elements inside it, rather than to the entire screen, making it more flexible for use.

 #### Props